 The focus of the Diagnostic Image Analysis group is the development and validation of novel methods in a broad range of medical imaging applications.
 Research topics include image analysis, image segmentation, machine learning, and the design of decision support systems.
 Application areas include neuro, breast, prostate, lung and retina imaging and digital pathology.
 Key to the success of the group is close cooperation with clinicians.
 Currently the group consists of around 40 researchers.
 Check our deep learning paper overview to get an idea of our work in this field.

-If these links do not work, please send applications as a single pdf file to email@example.com.
+Please send applications as a single pdf file to firstname.lastname@example.org.

 In this pdf file the following should be included: CV, list of followed courses and grades, letter of motivation, and preferably a reprint or link to your Master or PhD thesis and publications in English you have written.